 English is not my first language; which higher level language qualification is acceptable?
 And what score do you require?

 If you do not have English as your first language, we would like you to have achieved the higher level competence in English Language proficiency.
-A list of standardised English language tests accepted by the University can be found here.
+A list of standardised tests accepted by the University can be found here.
 Your test must have been taken no more than two years before the start date of your course.
 We encourage applicants to apply with a successful language test however if evidence that you successfully meet the English language requirements cannot be provided with your application your application will still be considered as long as all other required documents have been submitted.
 Any offer of a place will require you to submit English language test results at the required level by a deadline set in the offer letter.
 Further information can be found by visiting the Application Guide.

 Can I apply for a waiver of proof of proficiency in English?

 For information on applying for a waiver of the English test requirement please visit the Application Guide.

 Should I declare a college preference in my application?